Stafford propels Rams past Cardinals 34-11 in playoff rout

 Cardinals: An offseason evaluation of what went wrong late in such a promising season.

-Rams: A showdown with the Buccaneers and Tom Brady, who has a bit more experience under playoff pressure than Murray.
+Rams: A showdown on Sunday with the Buccaneers and Tom Brady, who has a bit more experience under playoff pressure than Murray.

 More AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL